syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/reactive-aggregate.md

 # Reactive aggregate in ##Platform_Name## Grid control

+The Syncfusion JavaScript Grid control provides support for reactive aggregates, which allow you to update the aggregate values dynamically as the data changes.
+Reactive aggregates automatically recalculate their values when there are changes in the underlying data, providing real-time updates to the aggregate values in the grid.

 ## Auto update aggregate value in batch editing

-When using batch editing, the aggregate values will be refreshed on every cell save.
-The footer, group footer, and group caption aggregate values will be refreshed.
+When the grid is in batch editing mode, the aggregate values in the footer, group footer, and group caption are automatically refreshed every time a cell is saved.
+This ensures that the aggregate values accurately reflect the edited data.

-> Adding a new record to the grouped grid will not refresh the aggregate values.
+Here's an example code snippet demonstrating how to auto update aggregate value in batch editing:

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/aggregates-cs6/index.ts %}
+{% include code-snippet/grid/aggregates-reactive-batchedit-cs1/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/aggregates-cs6/index.html %}
+{% include code-snippet/grid/aggregates-reactive-batchedit-cs1/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/aggregates-cs6" %}
+{% previewsample "page.domainurl/code-snippet/grid/aggregates-reactive-batchedit-cs1" %}

 {% elsif page.publishingplatform == "javascript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/aggregates-cs6/index.js %}
+{% include code-snippet/grid/aggregates-reactive-batchedit-cs1/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/aggregates-cs6/index.html %}
+{% include code-snippet/grid/aggregates-reactive-batchedit-cs1/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/aggregates-cs6" %}
+{% previewsample "page.domainurl/code-snippet/grid/aggregates-reactive-batchedit-cs1" %}
 {% endif %}

 ## Refresh aggregate values in inline editing